moliver28/research-handbook/content/job-families/finance/tax.md

 - Supervising managers and creating leaders
 - The Director of International Tax will have a BS/BA in Accounting or Finance with an MST, MBT, or LLM in taxation.
 A CPA is preferred.

-### Senior Director of International Tax
+### Senior Director of Multinational Tax

 #### Job Grade

-The Senior Director of International Tax is a job [grade 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Senior Director of Multinational Tax is a job [grade 11](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Director of International Tax Responsibilities
+#### Senior Director of Multinational Tax Responsibilities

 - Provides strategic leadership with respect to GitLab’s international structure, including the location of the economic ownership of GitLab IP.
 - Plans for, models, and operationalizes GitLab’s footprint in international locations.